-The earliest stucco fragments, found in the western corner of the courtyard, have been dated to the end of the tenth century.
+The earliest stucco fragments, found in the western corner of the courtyard, have been dated to the end of the 10th/4th c.
+AH.
 The interior of the dome chamber and iwan are extensively covered in plaster.
 The dome and zone of transition are articulated with simulated brickwork; the iwan vault is uniquely faced with a complex stucco design of interlacing arabesques.
 The mihrab exemplifies skilled stucco carving, and may represent Mongol restoration.

 O'Kane, Bernard.
 "Iran and Central Asia."
 In Studies in Persian Art and Architecture, 119-139.
 Cairo: The American University in Cairo Press, 1995.

 Pope, Arthur Upham.
 "Architectural Ornament."
 In A Survey of Persian Art from Prehistoric Times to the Present.Vol.
 3:Architecture, Its Ornament, City Plans, Gardens, edited by Arthur Upham Pope and Phyllis Ackerman, 3rd ed., 1258-1364.
 Tehran: Soroush Press, 1977.

 Schroeder, Eric.
 "Standing Monuments of the First Period."
 In Pope and Ackerman, eds., A Survey of Persian Art.
 Vol. 3, 931-966.

 September 7, 2018 (AKDC staff): edited data (added more specific dates; added alternate names); updated description according to information in Ganjnamah, Hillenbrand; added photos.